shereenjayme/portfolio/content/about.md

         <h2>My name is Shereen</h2>
         <p>* I don't have cute pics of myself yet btw lol *

-I am a product designer that specializes in both website and mobile applications.
+I am a user experience designer that specializes in both website and mobile applications.
 Recently graduating from UC Irvine with a B.S. in Informatics, I use my HCI specialization in order to create human-centered designs.

 When I'm not creating iterative designs, I enjoy keeping up with hockey, eating at new restaurants, and watching the Office.